HiCraigChen/Pokedex/README.md

 # Pokedex
 Build a Pokedex to recognize Pokemons on the Gameboy screen by Opencv in Python3.6.
-This article is based on pyimagesearch:
+This article is based on pyimagesearch (Python2.7):
 http://www.pyimagesearch.com/category/building-a-pokedex/

 # How to use